thegetty/quire-docs/content/learn/publication-opportunities.md

 ## Pre-Publication

 ### 💰 Funding 💰
-*Apply for grants, awards, and other funding before getting started*
+*Apply for grants, awards, and other funding while you are getting started*

 * [Association of Research Institutes in Art History (ARiAH) Digital Development Award](http://www.ariah.info/ARIAHAWARDS.html)